-ASU anticipates the Sewer Systems Expansion would begin in August 2005.
-The project would have a direct construction cost of \$4.7 million (including \$60,000 for parking and landscaping expenses), management and architectural fees of \$0.4 million, and a \$0.9 million contingency fund.
+ASU anticipates the Sewer Systems Expansion would have a direct construction cost of \$4.7 million (including \$60,000 for parking and landscaping expenses), management and architectural fees of \$0.4 million, and a \$0.9 million contingency fund.
 The university intends to time this construction cycle to coincide with larger City of Tempe infrastructure improvements.
 As a result, the City would perform the extension work and ASU would avoid some trenching expenses.
 ASU is still negotiating one of two required Intergovernmental Agreements with the City of Tempe for the sewer work.
 Therefore, the university could not provide a completion date for the project.